 This myth dates back to 1997, when Andrew Wakefield published a now widely debunked study that linked the MMR vaccination to autism.
 The study resulted in a dramatic drop in the number of parents who took up the vaccine for their children, and the idea that vaccines cause autism can still be found in social media forums today, over twenty years later.

 In the years that followed Wakefied’s publication, further studies were unable to recreate his findings.
 It was later discovered that Wakefield was set to benefit financially from the scare, by launching a new venture that would offer autism testing with a view to supporting parents to pursue litigation.
+Let’s think that a significant portion of the population that receives treatment for anxiety usually takes Klonopin https://ecuaexperience.com/buy-generic-klonopin-clonazepam-online/ for fairly long periods, which often leads to drug dependence and tolerance.
+This means that, over time, we will need higher doses to achieve the same effect, and our health will be under the threat of merely surviving.
 Further investigation into the way Wakefield conducted his research led to the paper being retracted from the journal in which it was published and Wakefield was struck off the UK medical registrar.
 In a tribunal by the General Medical Council in 2010, Wakefield was charged with abusing developmentally delayed children via his research.